-Material and Method: The experimental trial was conducted in agro-climatic conditions of central plain zone of Uttar Pradesh at the Vegetable research farm of CS Azad University of Agriculture and Technology, Kanpur, during Zaid season of year 2023 and 2024.
+Materials and Methods: The experimental trial was conducted in agro-climatic conditions of central plain zone of Uttar Pradesh at the Vegetable research farm of CS Azad University of Agriculture and Technology, Kanpur, during Zaid season of year 2023 and 2024.
 The experiment comprised of fifteen treatments viz., T1-Jivamrit @ 5%, T2-Panchgavya @ 5%, T3-Anda-arkh @ 5%, T4-Ethrel @ 200 ppm, T5-Cycocel @ 200 ppm, T6-Boric Acid @ 200 ppm, T7- Jivamrit @ 5% + Ethrel @ 200 ppm, T8-Jivamrit @ 5% + Cycocel @ 200 ppm, T9-Jivamrit @ 5% + Boric Acid @ 200 ppm, T10-Panchgavya @ 5% + Ethrel @ 200 ppm, T11-Panchgavya @ 5% + Cycocel @ 200 ppm, T12-Panchgavya @ 5% + Boric Acid @ 200 ppm, T13-Anda-arkh @ 5% + Ethrel @ 200 ppm, T14-Anda-arkh @ 5% + Cycocel @ 200 ppm and T15-Anda-arkh @ 5% + Boric Acid @ 200 ppm, together with one control (T0).
 Treatments were applied as foliar spray at three to four leaves stage of the plants.
 In order to raise a good crop, all the recommended practices were performed.
-The seeds were extracted from the ripened fruits after harvesting and seeds were shade dried to safe moisture content later.
-Seed quality parameters were tested at Seed Testing Laboratory of Seed Science and Technology department of CS Azad University of Agriculture and Technology, Kanpur following standard procedures under completely randomized design (CRD).
+The seeds were extracted from the ripened fruits after harvesting and seeds were shade dried to a safe moisture content later.
+Seed quality parameters were tested at Seed Testing Laboratory of the Seed Science and Technology Department of CS Azad University of Agriculture and Technology, Kanpur following standard procedures under completely randomized design (CRD).
 The seed quality parameters on which the data was recorded were standard germination (%), speed of germination, seedling length (cm), seedling dry weight (mg), vigour index-I and vigour index-II.
 All the tests were performed as per the rules prescribed by the International Seed Testing Association.
 Seed germination percentage under lab condition was estimated by placing 100 seeds in between the paper in four replications (a total of 400 seeds) as per the ISTA rules.
 The mean value of seeds germinated in each replication was calculated and mentioned as the germination percentage of the concerned treatment.
-Seedling length and seedling dry weight was measured on ten randomly selected normal seedlings and the mean was recorded as mean seedling length and seedling dry weight.
+Seedling length and seedling dry weight were measured on ten randomly selected normal seedlings, and the mean was recorded as mean seedling length and seedling dry weight.
 Vigour index was calculated using prescribed formula (Abdul-Baki and Anderson, 1973).
 The data collected during the course of investigation was pooled and subjected to statistical analysis by adopting appropriate method of analysis of variance.
 The analysis of variance of the data for each parameter was computed using the OPSTAT software.